yeokm1/doschgpt/README.md

 ```

 # Changelog
+* v0.5 (5 Apr 2023):
+* * Corrected bug where the size of bytes to read from MTCP is always the same even though buffer already has some bytes inside from previous read.
 * v0.4 (1 Apr 2023):
 * * Updated to use MTCP 2023-03-31
 * v0.3 (1 Apr 2023):